**Updates appear at the end of this page**

 Good luck in your search and I hope this helped you.

 It appears that Adaptor also made another (short lived?) side access backpack, the Reno 34.
 The other Reno models (41 and 48) were back access.
-These appear to be clearing out of BHPhotoVideo and Amazon and aren’t listed on Vanguard’s website.
-I found this out via my news reader which listed the BHPhotoVideo deal.
+These are available at BHPhotoVideo and Amazon to name a few but and aren’t listed on Vanguard’s website.
+I found this out via Flipboard App which listed the BHPhotoVideo deal.